DSestu/knowledge/knowledge/docs/python/selenium/selenium.md

 ## Scraping multiple pages at once

-This approach makes uses of semaphores so the processing of urls is not chunked, but completely asynchronous, while limiting the number of concurrent tasks at the same time.
+This approach makes use of semaphores so the processing of URLs is not chunked, but completely asynchronous, while limiting the number of concurrent tasks at the same time.

 ```python
 import asyncio